notsag-dev/confusion-test/README.md

 # Dependency confusion test
-Test all the Node.js projects of a Github user for the dependency confusion vulnerability.
+Test all the Node.js projects of a Github account for the dependency confusion vulnerability.
 To run this test it is mandatory to count with a Github token.

 ## Install
 ```